COVID vaccines should last nine months, FDA says, amid debate over booster shots

 In recent weeks, the FDA has issued guidelines for vaccine manufacturers on how to submit applications for the approval of vaccine booster shots.

-But neither private companies nor the federal government have decided whether to create boosters that modify the existing vaccines to target new, emerging variants, or to essentially develop boosters based on the original vaccines.
+But neither private companies nor the federal government have settled on a strategy on whether to modify the vaccines to target new, emerging variants, which may be able to evade vaccine immunity, or simply to provide booster shots using the original vaccine, which have thus far proven effective enough against the various mutant strains.

-The current vaccines appear slightly less effective against some new variants that have emerged.
-At the same time, they appear effective enough that scientists consider them protective against both the variants and the original virus strain.

 One White House official told McClatchy that the Biden administration has remained intentionally vague on its plans for the country’s excess supply of vaccines because they don’t know what works best for boosters yet.